top of page

 Based on Jill Wettlaufer's graduate work, we now know that the early season specialist, N. sayi, can stay active at cold temperatures, even at temperatures below freezing.
 Later in the spring, however, N. sayi loses most carcasses (their key resource for reproduction) to N. orbicollis.
 Size determines who wins aggressive contests for carrion, but N. orbicollis is not much larger, on average, than N. sayi.
 Instead, N. orbicollis is much more abundant, and thus the largest individual coming to claim a carcass later in the season is more likely to be N. orbicollis.
 Does cold tolerance compromise abundance in N. sayi, and if yes, how?

-(2) Reinforcement, sexual selection, and the evolution of diverse ornamentation
+(2) Reinforcement, sexual selection, and the evolution of diverse ornamentation in birds

 Pairing or hybridizing with the wrong species can be costly.
 These costs can favour the evolution of divergent signals (reinforcement) that help individuals to mate within the same species.
 In species with strong sexual selection (e.g., hummingbirds, birds-of-paradise), we might expect reinforcement to interact with sexual selection to influence the diversification of signals and ornaments.
 This project would test this idea across multiple bird families with strong sexual selection.